numbat70/inclusion2021/_docs/accessibility/document.md

 ![screenshot of the part of the menu where you can find the check accessiblity menu](/inclusion/accessibility/files/access-check-word.png)

-Good article about word document: [An Accessible Word Document Checklist](https://www.abrightclearweb.com/accessible-word-document-checklist/)
+Good article about word document: <a href="https://www.abrightclearweb.com/accessible-word-document-checklist" target="_blank">An Accessible Word Document Checklist</a>

 <hr class="small">